 Long-serving political figure and academic Beyene Petros dies at 75

 An academic who became one of Ethiopia’s longest-serving political figures, Beyene Petros, died on September 17 at the age of 75 after an illness.
-At the time of his death, Beyene was Director-General of the Policy Studies Institute (PSI) and chairman of the Ethiopian Social Democratic Party (ESDP).
+At the time of his death, Beyene was Director-General of the Policy Studies Institute (PSI), a position he had held since being appointed by Prime Minister Abiy Ahmed in 2022.
+He also served as chairman of the Ethiopian Social Democratic Party (ESDP).

 He previously served as Vice Minister of Education in the transitional government of Ethiopia (1991-1993) and was Chairman of the Department of Biology at Addis Ababa University from 1986 to 1990, founding President of the Biological Society of Ethiopia, 1989-1991.